koudyk/OSOH_old/ROADMAP.md

 It is important to us that we obtain funding to hire Teaching Assistants to host the office hours, in order to increase the diversity of applicants.

 Tasks:
-- [ ] Create list of existing organizations who might contribute funding if we contact them.
-E.g.:
+- [x] Create list of existing organizations who might contribute funding if we contact them.
 - [ ] Create list of relevant official funding opportunities that we might apply for.
-E.g.:
-  - example

 ## How to get involved
 We are so excited that you are interested in OSOH!
 There are three main ways to get involved: